abusumon/nekotab-app/docs/use/importing-data.rst

 Application Programming Interface (API)
 =======================================

-Participants can be imported in Tabbycat through the :ref:`API <api>`, using authenticated endpoints making ``POST`` requests to the relevant endpoints.
-There may be tournament registration software which interfaces with Tabbycat, or you may have to program one yourself, in any language.
+Participants can be imported in NekoTab through the :ref:`API <api>`, using authenticated endpoints making ``POST`` requests to the relevant endpoints.
+There may be tournament registration software which interfaces with NekoTab, or you may have to program one yourself, in any language.

 Participant self-registration
 =============================

-Tabbycat has an inbuilt system for participants to self-register which is customisable to the tournament's workflow.
+NekoTab has an inbuilt system for participants to self-register which is customisable to the tournament's workflow.

 The basic functionality is activated by activating the open team and adjudicator registration in the "Registration" section of the settings.
 You can also choose which fields they will be asked and how their team name will be constructed.
 Then, people will find a link on the tournament's main page allowing themselves to register.